 A great haircut can make you look and feel great, and it is never too early to find the right style.
-There are many boys’ haircuts that are stylish and cool, with varying levels of maintenance.
+There are many boys haircuts that are stylish and cool, with varying maintenance levels.
 Some are fuss-free and create a relaxed aesthetic, while others appeal to a little gentleman and look polished and neat.
 Boys do not need to opt for the same standard cut that doesn’t allow them to express their personality or highlight the natural texture of their hair.
 Some looks can be adapted to suit any face shape, hair type, length and texture, and age.
-If you are looking for a stylish boy’s haircut, keep reading to become inspired.
+If you are looking for cool haircuts for boys, keep reading to find all the inspiration you need.

 1. Faux Hawk

-If you are a young man who doesn’t like traditional short haircuts and wants something edgier, then a faux hawk is a great choice.
+For boys who don’t like traditional short haircuts and want something edgier, then a faux hawk is a great choice.
 Although not quite as dramatic as the conventional mohawk, the faux hawk is kept short on the sides and longer at the top, leaving hair in a strip.
 There is a slight distinction in length, which makes the cut more wearable and lets you play around with the texture of your hair.
-If you have naturally textured or curly hair, this can help enhance the proportions even more.
-Although there may be some reluctance to use too much product on younger men’s hair, this style often needs some styling products, like pomades, to keep it in place.
+If your boy has naturally textured or curly hair, this can help enhance the proportions even more.

 3. Drop Fade with Quiff